Skip to content

 • One terminal should be connected to a return structure intentionally, and

-That’s why you’ll see advice like:
+That is why you will see advice like:

 • add radials,